 Words as mediators are of primary importance in Vygotsky's theory.
-Bedrova and Leong (1996) give an example of the words "small," "medium," and "large" as mediators in a sorting activity.
-However, from a Piagetian perspective, the way the child uses these words to organize thought depends on how the child understand the words--in other words, the logical structure underlying the words.
-If the child does not understand transitivity (the idea that if A>B and B>C, then A>C), then the words "small," "medium," and "large" are merely descriptors no different from "red," "yellow," or "blue."
+Bedrova and Leong (1996) give an example of the words "small", "medium", and "large" as mediators in a sorting activity.
+However, from a Piagetian perspective, the way the child uses these words to organize thought depends on how the child understand the words - in other words, the logical structure underlying the words.
+If the child does not understand transitivity (the idea that if A > B and B > C, then A > C), then the words "small", "medium", and "large" are merely descriptors no different from "red", "yellow", or "blue".
 Transitive reasoning is a characteristic of the individual, in the Piagetian view.
 Again, we come back to mental action.

 Both Piagetians and Vygotskians are guilty of a certain "balkanization" that is generally characteristic of paradigmatic groups (as noted by Donmoyer, 1996) and tend to talk only to each other.
-A number of Piagetians (for example, Cobb, Wood, and Yackel, 1993, and Fosnot, 1996) seem more aware of Vygotskian work than Vygotskians of Piagetians' work.
+A number of Piagetians (for example, Cobb et al., 1993; Fosnot, 1996) seem more aware of Vygotskian work than Vygotskians of Piagetians' work.

-Changes Necessary in Educational Theories

-of Followers of Both Piaget and Vygotsky
+9. Changes necessary in educational theories of followers of both Piaget and Vygotsky

-What is required for Piagetians and Vygotskians to be able to join forces and pursue coconstructed goals in education?
+What is required for Piagetians and Vygotskians to be able to join forces and pursue co-constructed goals in education?
 I suggest several movements in both theory and practice that are necessary for each of these paradigms, in order to complete the process of reciprocal assimilation of the two theories and their educational extensions.
 The fact that I require more movement by Vygotskians than Piagetians reflects my Piagetian bias.
 However, it also reflects the greater lack of unity among Vygotskian educators.